PowerShell/PSResourceGet/help/Find-PSResource.md

 ### -Name

 Name of a resource to find.
-NuGet only accepts wildcard character `*`.
+Wildcards are supported but NuGet only accepts the `*` character.
+NuGet does not support wildcard searches of local (file-based) repositories.

 ```yaml
 Type: System.String[]